omartabz/Carbon-Database/README.md

-Carbon Database is a web application designed to manage and track carbon projects.
+Carbon Database (Dataset can be found in ml_model folder: it contains registered projects with retirements and carbon credit info) is a web application designed to manage and track carbon projects.
 It provides a user-friendly interface for:

 Adding new carbon projects
 Editing existing projects